cwfoo/js-ocaml-evaluator/README.md

 ## Usage

-This package exposes a single function: `execute`.
+This package exposes these functions:

+* `execute` - Execute OCaml code given as a string.
+* `setStdoutHandler` - Configure how data sent to stdout is handled.

 Usage in Node.js: